Dems and Media to Blame for Countless COVID-19 Deaths After Anti-Hydroxychloroquine Hysteria

 The study also determined that despite previous reports, there were no adverse effects on the heart.

 Hydroxychloroquine offered hope, but since Trump was the messenger, the media was desperate to quash it.
 They claimed an elderly Arizona couple had ingested chloroquine after seeing President Trump talking about it during a Coronavirus Task Force press briefing.
-The incident left the husband and the woman in intensive care.
-Eventually, it was revealed that the media hadn’t reported the fact that they didn’t take the medication at all, but they actually had ingested poisonous fish tank cleaner because it contained a chemical variant of chloroquine, chloroquine phosphate, as an additive.
-But that didn’t stop them from pretty much accusing Trump of murder.
+The incident left the husband dead and the woman in intensive care.
+Eventually, it was revealed that the media hadn’t reported the fact that they didn’t take the medication at all, but had actually ingested poisonous fish tank cleaner because it contained a chemical variant of chloroquine, chloroquine phosphate, as an additive.
+But that didn’t stop the media from pretty much accusing Trump of murder.

 Several studies came out linking hydroxychloroquine to a higher mortality rate.
-The media pounced on U.S. Veterans Health Administration study supporting this claim, even wasn’t a clinical trial, but a small, non-peer-reviewed study of patients that were not representative of the entire population, and patients with severe cases of the coronavirus were also disproportionally administered the drug.
-A number of follow up studies were also touted by the media as proof that the drug caused a higher rate of mortality, but then it was discovered those studies were based on bogus data, causing medical journals that published the studies to publish retractions.
+The media pounced on a U.S. Veterans Health Administration study supporting this claim, even though it wasn’t a clinical trial, but a small, non-peer-reviewed study of patients who were not representative of the entire population, and patients with severe cases of the coronavirus were also disproportionally administered the drug.
+A number of follow-up studies were also touted by the media as proof that the drug caused a higher rate of mortality, but then it was discovered those studies were based on bogus data, causing medical journals that published the studies to issue retractions.

 When Trump announced he had directed the FDA to fast-track the approval of hydroxychloroquine to treat patients with the coronavirus, the media went into attack mode.
 The president “peddles snake oil and false hope,” wrote the USA Today editorial board.